History of AVCon

 The History of AVCon

-After 22 years, some things have changed, and others have stayed the same (different venues, a load more events and activities, but the same passionate volunteers running it).
+After 23 years, some things have changed, and others have stayed the same (different venues, a load more events and activities, but the same passionate volunteers running it).
 Our team have broken into the AVCon archives and created this AVCon timeline to highlight AVCon’s rich history.

 July 20th and 21st, 2002 – Adelaide University

-AVConnection 2002
+AVCONNECTION 2002

-– Video game competitions and free play,
+– Video game competitions and free play

-– Cosplay Ball,
+– Cosplay competition

 – Quiz Night

-– Art Competition
+– Art competition

-– AMV Competition
+– AMV competition

 July 19th and 20th, 2003 – Adelaide University

-AVConnection 2003
+AVCONNECTION 2003

-After a successful 2002 event, AVConnection returned for another year at Adelaide Uni.
-Tickets were sold at the door and through Shin Tokyo and Tea Tree Plaza arcade ‘Tunza Fun’.
+After a successful 2002 event, AVConnection returned for another year at Adelaide Uni, this time taking up multiple floors and rooms.
+Tickets were sold at the door and through Shin Tokyo and the Tea Tree Plaza arcade, Tunza Fun.

-The event was sponsored by Tamarket, Madman, Mantaray, Activision, Borders, and Anime Anytime.
-Mantaray was a brand of video projector shaped like Stingrays and was used for video games and anime screenings.
 Activision donated copies of new games for use in free play and to be given away.

 Art by Connell Wood.